UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 DSCI 522 Avocado Predictors
 ================
 Katie Birchard, Ryan Homer, Andrea Lee
-24/01/2020

-# What is the strongest predictor of avocado prices in the United States?

-We will be answering the research question: **What is the strongest predictor of avocado prices in the United States?**
+02/02/2020

+# Introduction

-As millenials, we love avocados but, as we all know, avocados can be expensive.
+As millenials, we love avocados.
+However, as we all know, avocados can be expensive.
 Therefore, we decided it would be interesting to investigate what drives avocado prices.
+We would like to know what time of year avocados are least expensive, and where avocados are the cheapest.
 Hopefully, the results of this investigation can give us insight on how to enjoy our beloved avocado toasts without breaking the bank.

-Our goal is to find the feature that most strongly predicts the price of avocados in the United States.
+We will be answering the research question: **What is the strongest predictor of avocado prices in the United States?** Thus, our goal is to find the feature that most strongly predicts the price of avocados in the United States.
 A natural inferential sub-question would be to first determine if any of the features correlate with avocado prices and if there is any multicollinearity among the features.
 From our results, we can also compute a rank of features by importance.

 # Dataset

-We will be analyzing the [avocado prices dataset](https://www.kaggle.com/neuromusic/avocado-prices) retrieved from Kaggle and compiled by the Hass Avocado Board using retail scan data from the United States (Kiggins 2018).
+We analyzed the [avocado prices dataset](https://www.kaggle.com/neuromusic/avocado-prices) retrieved from Kaggle and compiled by the Hass Avocado Board using retail scan data from the United States (Kiggins 2018).
 The dataset consists of